Chart Color Schemes

 The labour market in Rockhampton Surrounds - North shows considerable strength compared to most other Australian regions

 Rockhampton Surrounds - North has a skilled workforce with strong representation in manufacturing and industrial sectors.
-Its unemployment rate was 2.9% as of June 2025, which is 1.1% lower than Rest of Qld's rate of 3.9%.
+The unemployment rate was 2.7% as of September 2025, with an estimated employment growth of 0.7% over the past year.
+There were 2,778 residents employed at this time, with an unemployment rate of 1.4% below Rest of Qld's rate of 4.1%.

-Employment growth over the past year was estimated at 4.4%.
-As of June 2025, there were 2,817 residents in work and workforce participation was on par with Rest of Qld's 59.1%.
-Leading employment industries include agriculture, forestry & fishing, construction, and health care & social assistance.
-The area has a notable concentration in agriculture, forestry & fishing, with employment levels at 3.2 times the regional average.
+Workforce participation was fairly standard at 70.7%, compared to Rest of Qld's 65.7%.
+According to Census responses, 18.0% of residents worked from home, though Covid-19 lockdown impacts should be considered.
+Leading employment industries among residents include agriculture, forestry & fishing, construction, and health care & social assistance.
+The area has a particularly notable concentration in agriculture, forestry & fishing, with employment levels at 3.2 times the regional average.

 However, health care & social assistance is under-represented, with only 11.2% of Rockhampton Surrounds - North's workforce compared to 16.1% in Rest of Qld.
-Employment opportunities locally may be limited as indicated by Census data.
-Over a 12-month period ending June 2025, employment increased by 4.4%, while labour force grew by 5.2%, causing the unemployment rate to rise by 0.7 percentage points.
-In contrast, Rest of Qld experienced employment growth of 1.8% and labour force growth of 2.0%, with a 0.2 percentage point rise in unemployment.
-Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
-Applying these projections to Rockhampton Surrounds - North's employment mix suggests local growth of approximately 5.5% over five years and 12.0% over ten years.
+Employment opportunities locally appear limited based on Census working population vs resident population comparison.
+Over a 12-month period ending September 2025, employment increased by 0.7%, while labour force increased by 1.3%, causing the unemployment rate to rise by 0.6 percentage points.
+In contrast, Rest of Qld experienced employment growth of 1.7% and labour force growth of 2.1%, with a 0.3 percentage point rise in unemployment rate.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Rockhampton Surrounds - North.
+National employment is forecast to expand by 6.6% over five years and 13.7% over ten years, with growth rates differing significantly between industry sectors.
+Applying these projections to Rockhampton Surrounds - North's employment mix suggests local employment should increase by 5.5% over five years and 12.0% over ten years.

 Frequently Asked Questions - Employment